-The prizes are awarded by a scientific jury, consisting of the Director of the Graduate Campus, the professorial members of the GRC Executive Board and a representative each from Mercator Foundation Switzerland and the Division of Research and Academic Career Development at UZH.
+The prizes are awarded by a scientific jury, consisting of the Director of the Graduate Campus, the professorial members of the GRC Executive Board and a representative each from Mercator Foundation Switzerland and the Division of Research Development at UZH.

 Nomination and selection of award winners

 Stage 1: All professors are invited to propose qualified junior researchers to their respective faculty.
 Applications can be submitted to the respective dean's office until 1 November 2019.

 The documents can be submitted in either German or English.

 Depending on the faculty, professors are asked to send the nomination documents per Email to the following persons: